BSA A7/A10: Bert Hopwood, Herbert Perkins

 If all else fails, knock a couple of PSI from the tyres.
 But go easy and never run fast and hard on under-inflated tyres.

 Overall, BSA A10s are one of the best all-round British classic bikes you can buy.
 Fuel economy is good.
 Maintenance is easy, and fairly light.
 And they have plenty of all-important presence on the road.
 In short, people like 'em.
 We do too.

 It's true that the more basic A10s rarely get the heart racing or the eyes popping, but these motorcycles soldier on and on and on with almost—but not quite—wearying monotony.
 If you want to go touring on a Brit twin and are more interested in the scenery than what's between your legs, you can do much worse than choose an A10.

-Quite simply, BSA ticked pretty much all of the right boxes when they built these wonderful machines.
+Quite simply, BSA hit all the right notes when they built these wonderful machines.
 Get to grips with one, and you've got a decent, all-round practical classic that will hold its value and earn its keep.

 BSA A10 specialists